sky4it-dev/sky4it-dev/README.md

 👥 Leading teams and delivering scalable WordPress & frontend solutions

----

-👨‍💻 **About Me**

-🔭 Head of UI at Seahawk Media

-🧑‍💻 10+ years experience in UI Development & WordPress

-👨‍👩‍👧‍👦 Leading a team of UI Developers & Designers

 ⚡ Focused on Core Web Vitals & Performance Optimization

 🎯 Passionate about clean UI architecture and scalable systems